ttarnok/linux-commands-to-learn/README.md

 ## Terminal
 - A shell is a program that takes commands from the user and gives them to the os kernel to execute it.
 - Linux is case senitive.
-- `sudo apt update && sudo apt install vim` => To install and application.
+- `sudo apt update && sudo apt install vim` => To install an application.

 ### Getting help